mkushnir/mrksvnup/README.md

 It can be built using basic [GNU autotools][4]. in this program I have used another [my library of common functions][5] (just for my convenience).
 This can be easily integrated into a single self-contained project.
-On FreeBSD, it can be built as a port, please see the port directory.
+On FreeBSD, it can be turned into a port, please see the port directory.

 Everything is released under 2-clause BSD license.